GLOBAL INCIDENCE AND TRENDS

 • Abortion rates are similar in countries where abortion is highly restricted and where it is broadly legal.
 The abortion rate is 37 per 1,000 women in countries that prohibit abortion altogether or allow it only to save a woman’s life, and 34 per 1,000 in countries that allow abortion without restriction as to reason—a difference that is not significant.

-• High levels of unmet need for contraception and of unintended pregnancy help explain the prevalence of abortion in countries with restrictive abortion laws.
+• High levels of unmet need for contraception and of unintended pregnancy help explain the high levels of abortion in countries with restrictive abortion laws.

 UNSAFE ABORTION AND ITS CONSEQUENCES